ritza-co/speakeasy-developer-docs/mcp/installing-mcp-servers/index.md

 ## Claude

 Adding MCP servers to the Claude desktop app requires manual configuration through a JSON config file.
-While this requires a bit more setup than a one-click install, it gives you full control over which servers and tools you enable.
+While this requires more setting up than a one-click installation, it gives you full control over which servers and tools you enable.

 ### Install the GitHub MCP Server in Claude